Roots & Revelry: Celebrating Farmer-Winemakers (Saturday, December 6th, 5-8pm)

 Rueben Lange of Amiti

 Rueben embodies everything we love about the great young winemakers of Oregon: a fierce devotion to farming, an attitude that encapsulates gravitas and a desire to experiment, and a deeply contemplative though playful spirit, as evidenced by his body art.
-“Amiti” is ultimately about friendship between the earth, farmers, Reuben, and the people who imbibe his wines.
+“Amiti” is ultimately about friendship between the earth, farmers, Rueben, and the people who imbibe his wines.

 Shelby Perkins of Perkins Harter